NHAS/aerohive-keygen/README.md

 Enter into the restricted shell, and type `_shell`, enter in the generated password.

 ## Todo
-- Add support for generating AP130
+- Add support for generating AP130 keys
 - Detect platform from serial number